Use Case

 DDoS attacks usually come from many sources, targeting a single (or very small number) of destinations (the victim).

 ‘Carpet Bombing’ is a term used to describe DDoS attacks that target a range of addresses or subnets, which can contain hundreds or even thousands of destination IP addresses.
 Carpet bombing can impact a service provider’s ability to deliver service (either generally or to a specific customer).
-It can also be used to obfuscate the individual target, thus increasing the difficulty of mitigation.
+It can also be used to disguise the individual target, thus increasing the difficulty of mitigation.

 The Challenge